 clarification that former severance-pay payouts do not reduce service calculations (Article 29);

 improvements to the Maternity Allowance (Article 33) and Parental Leave and Parental Allowance (Article 35) that increase entitlements in several circumstances;

 a definition of family that includes a person who stands in the place of a relative for the employee but is not a blood relative for Leave Without Pay for the Care of Immediate Family (Article 36);

 new Caregiver Leave provisions for members who qualify for EI Compassionate Care Benefits of up to 35 weeks (Article 36);

 coverage for a member’s son-in-law, daughter-in-law and a person who is not a blood relative but stands in the place of a relative for Leave with Pay for Family-Related Responsibilities (Article 37);

-the ability to split bereavement leave to allow bereaved members to attend both a ceremony and a burial and coverage for a daughter-in-law, son-in-law and a person who stands in the place of a family member but is not a blood relative for full bereavement leave (Article 40);
+the ability to split bereavement leave to allow bereaved members to attend both a ceremony and a burial and coverage for a daughter-in-law, son-in-law and a person who stands in the place of a family member, whether or not there is any degree of consanguinity between said person and the employee, for full bereavement leave (Article 40);

 paid Domestic Violence Leave of 75 hours (10 days) should a member or their child be subject to domestic violence (Article 44);